Vitor-GK/Database-Manager/README.md

 Study Sources:

-I think the main source for the knowledge necessary to do this program was the following project/course:
+The main source for the knowledge necessary to do this program was the following project/course:

-    -dsfassadasdsadas
+  -Leveling Phase Project Course (Certificate on LinkedIn)

-That give me an iniciation on some knowledges, like Python and SQL, being the main reason to make this project the practice of them.
+It provided an introduction to key skills such as Python and SQL, and served as the main reason for creating this project is to put these skills into practice.
+I also consulted additional videos and other materials beyond the course, which were very helpful, but there are too many to list each one here.

 Acknowledgements:
   Thanks for checking out this project!